mrpreza/IELTS-Result/README.md

 ## License

-This repository is not licensed for public usage outside of personal record-keeping and verification purposes.
+This repository does not include a formal open-source license as it is meant for personal and professional use only.
+The contents should not be redistributed or reused without explicit permission.